 I love to have a destination for my walk to mix it up each day.
-I can be found going on photo scavenger hunts (circles, orange, the letter C!) around my neighborhood, but I also love to see the street art and colorful murals around the East Bay.
+Deep in the pandemic, I could be found going on photo scavenger hunts (circles, orange, the letter C!) around my neighborhood, but I also love to see the street art and colorful murals around the East Bay.

 Here are a few of my favorite wall murals and street art installations around Oakland and I would love to know about any of your faves in the comments!

 What: Huge-scale T-Rex dinosaur with translucent flesh in rainbow hues was painted as part of a live art event at Flax Arts in Oakland.
 Delight or terrify your children.
 Other huge murals decorate other sides of the building.

 Where: 1501 Martin Luther King Jr Way, Oakland in the back parking lot.

 What: Giant pink dog to make you giggle in Oakland with another enormous canine nearby in a different color.

 Learn more about artist and illustrator, Julia Kay >